staxrip/staxrip/docs/macros.rst

 Macros
 ======

-Macros are placeholders that can be used in all locations where StaxRip allows to customize a command line or script.
+Macros are placeholders that can be used in all locations where StaxRip allows to customize command lines and scripts.

+Whenever StaxRip starts a process and shell execute is disabled it passes all macros as environment variables to the process.

 Interactive Macros